 Best Flexible Package Pricing : Safety Skills

 Safety Skills is unique in that it offers a number of packages such as enterprise pricing and an option for businesses to license individual courses for repeated training.
-This allows companies to find a pricing structure that fits their needs.
+This allows companies to find pricing structures that fit their needs.
 Businesses that have a large number of employees to train can select an enterprise package, while those who only have a few can pay per user.
-Enterprise course packages are $3 per person per month, plus an additional $100 per month for businesses that need to utilize the Safety Skills learning management platform.
+Enterprise course packages are $3 per person per month, plus an additional $167 per month for businesses that need to utilize the Safety Skills learning management platform.

 Best for Lifetime Access : Udemy